-In what can only be reflected on now as what might seem like a drunken conversation, I recall telling M, “This class will be my Oceanic 6…. four students, myself, and our readers…out to change the world!”
+In what can only be reflected on now as what might seem like a drunken conversation, I recall telling Marshall; “This class will be my Oceanic 6…. four students, myself, and my readers…out to save the world!”

-“Have you told them that you know me yet?” asked my friend on the phone.
+“Have you shown them the video yet?” he asked through the phone.

-He got it, “Alright J, but your crazy is why we are friends…that has to mean something?”
+He got it, “Alright J, but your crazy is why we are friends…that has to mean something right?”

-Recognizing that he was right, I politely thought of a way to change the topic, “They are making fun of my song choices by the way.
+Knowing that he had a point, I politely thought of a way to change the topic, “They are making fun of my song choices by the way.
 Got any suggestions?”

-Laughing at his enthusiasm I asked, “Isn’t that kinda racist though?”
+Smiling at his enthusiasm, I asked, “Wouldn’t using that be kinda racist of me though?”

 Covering the phone and mutely telling him to wait a second, I walked into my room so that my son couldn’t hear the language being used.

-He continued, “Why? – Because you’re white – and the fact that Tupac was black means you can’t use his music to help share a message…you gotta stop being a pussy Jose,” explained M; now that we were not in earshot of my son.
+He continued; a little quieter now, “…Why—Because you’re a white boy, and the fact that Tupac was black means you can’t use his music to help share a message.
+You gotta stop being a pussy Jose.” explained Marshall; now that we were not in earshot of my son.

-We talked for a while longer before ending our conversation.
+We talked for a while longer before ending our conversation that day.